ryedin/site/_deployment/volumes.md

       - /my/shared/data
 ```

+If you specify your volume path this way, Convox will persist data on your Rack instances in an application-namespaced path under `/volumes`.

 <div class="block-callout block-show-callout type-info" markdown="1">
-You can also specify the volume in the `host:container` format, e.g. `/foo:/my/container/path`.
+  You can also specify the volume in the more explicit `host:container` format, e.g. `/host/path:/container/path`.
+This allows you to set exactly where on the host instance to persist the data.
 </div>

 ## Persistence